 You can use a microSD Adapter to insert your microSD card into your computer.
-You can then use standard file techniques to rename the XML files, delete them, copy them onto your computer or copy them onto other microSD cards.
+You can then use standard file techniques to rename the preset folders, delete them, copy them onto your computer or copy them onto other microSD cards.
 We recommend that you occasionally make backup copies of your presets, especially before upgrading to new firmware.
 Keep in mind that if you move a preset file to another microSD card, it will only work properly if the WAV files needed for that preset are on the new card in the same directory structure.
+The pack function makes that much easier.